Used Motor Vehicle Dealers and Motor Vehicle Auction Houses Face New Requirements January 2021 —

 On June 29, 2020, the California legislature passed and the Governor signed into law Assembly Bill (AB) 85 and AB 82 requiring licensed used vehicle dealers to pay the applicable sales tax on their retail sales of vehicles directly to the Department of Motor Vehicles (DMV) at the same time a vehicle registration application is submitted.

 Used motor vehicle dealers must pay tax directly to the DMV for retail sales of used vehicles.
 Additionally, as a result of this new legislation, used vehicle dealers filing frequency with the California Department of Tax and Fee Administration (CDTFA) is being changed to a monthly reporting basis.
-These dealers will also be required to provide the CDTFA with dealer license number and additional sales transaction detail with returns.
+These dealers will also be required to provide the CDTFA with dealer license numbers and additional sales transaction details with returns.

 Licensed new vehicle dealers will not be required to pay sales tax directly to the DMV, even if they make retail sales of used vehicles.